-1. top-down

-2. bottom-up

-define the most specific concepts and then organize them in more general classes define the more salient concepts first and then generalize and specialize them
+- 1. top-down - define the most general concepts first and then specialize them - 2. bottom-up - define the most specific concepts and then organize them in more general classes - 3. combination - define the more salient concepts first and then generalize and specialize them